AplaProject/apla-docs-en/introduction/script.rst

 DBUpdate(tblname string, id int, params string, val...)
 ------------------------------
 The function changes the column values in the table in the record with a specified **id**.
+If a record with this identifier does not exist, the operation will result with an error.

 * *tblname*  – name of the table in the database,
 * *id* - identifier **id** of the changeable record,
 * *params* - list of comma-separated names of the columns to be changed,